-Marketing Advice for Practitioner Services Agreements
+Marketing Advice for Engaging Independent Practitioners

-Marketing Advice for Practitioner Services Agreements
+Marketing Advice for Engaging Independent Practitioners

 A$1,880.00

 Since the Thomas and Naaz case, practice managers, understandably, want to minimise their risk of being exposed to a large payroll tax bill (amongst other risks) and ensure that practitioners are operating their business from the clinic’s offices independently.
 The way that doctors are held out to the public and positioned (marketed) may be a factor that is taken into account in establishing whether the practitioner is truly independent.
 So, how should a practice go about their marketing activities with respect to doctors that work from their practice?
-For example, how should a practice market its doctors, if at all, on website or business cards?
+For example, how should a practice market doctors, if at all, on its website or business cards?

-You Legal’s Marketing Advice for Engaging Independent Practitioners takes recent case law, legislation, and your practice’s current contractual arrangements into account to provide your practice with individualised legal advice regarding the steps you should and should not take to help protect the practice against legal and regulatory risk when ‘marketing’ doctors..
+You Legal’s Marketing Advice for Engaging Independent Practitioners takes recent case law, legislation, and your practice’s current contractual arrangements into account to provide your practice with individualised legal advice regarding the steps you should and should not take to help protect the practice against legal and regulatory risk when ‘marketing’ doctors.

 Note: Price does not include GST